TeamOpenSmartGlasses/OpenSourceSmartGlasses/electronics_and_firmware/esp32_firmware_v0p3/ossg_firmware_mcu/README.md

 ## History

-This project is heavily inspired by the combination of two projects that came before it:

-* The [Wearable Intelligence System](https://github.com/emexlabs/WearableIntelligenceSystem), a platform to be used with Android-based smartglasses such as the Vuzix Blade, designed for extending our mental capabilities.
-By Cayden Pierce.

-* The [Telescope](https://github.com/alex1115alex/Wearables-Telescope), a Google Glass-inspired project designed to be as compact and cheap as possible by taking advantage of the ESP32's composite video output capabilities.
+This project's display solution is heavily inspired by the [Telescope](https://github.com/alex1115alex/Wearables-Telescope), a Google Glass-inspired project designed to be as compact and cheap as possible by taking advantage of the ESP32's composite video output capabilities.
 By Alex Israelov.